1:00 pm US Eastern Time

-His new book HOT is a father’s cry against climate change, but most of the book focuses on solutions, offering a deeply reported blueprint for how all of us--as parents, communities, companies and countries--can navigate this unavoidable new era.
-For this call, Mark will have just returned from Africa where he was looking into some of the possible radical approaches that may be taken there to cope with climate change.
+His new book HOT is a father’s cry against climate change, but most of the book focuses on solutions, offering a deeply reported blueprint for how all of us—as parents, communities, companies and countries—can navigate this unavoidable new era.
+For this call, Mark had just returned from Africa where he was looking into some of the possible radical approaches that may be taken there to cope with climate change.

 Read more: http://markhertsgaard.com

 The call was moderated by Steve Heilig, MPH, CHE Director of Public Health & Education, and Director of Public Health & Education, San Francisco Medical Society.